All You Need to Know about the Main Royal Palace of Joseon Dynasty

 Free guided tours are great if you can make it.
 But it comes with some restrictions.
 Instead, take this history walk tour with a guide (includes admission).
-Visit Gyeongbokgung Palace and the National Palace Museum to learn about the history of the Joseon Dynasty.
+Visit Gyeongbokgung Palace, head over to the Jogyesa Temple, and check out other historical places in the neighborhood.

 Gyeongbokgung Half-day or Full-day Tour

-Watch the changing of guards and tour Gyeongbokgung Palace with a professional guide.
-This half-day tour also takes you to the National Folk Museum and Jogyesa Buddhist Temple, Seochon Hanok Village and Tongin Traditional Market.
+Stroll around Gyeongbokgung Palace and the nearby Blue House with a professional guide.
+This tour also takes you to the Jogyesa Buddhist Temple, Seochon Hanok Village and Tongin Traditional Market.